prabhatkm/demo/README.md

 # demo
-To test performance between HTTPD and NGINX
+To test performance between HTTPD and NGINX for NODE and Java processes